 There are both bank kiosks and exchange shops at Imam Khomeini Airport where you can exchange money.
 We recommend that you exchange your money at the exchange shop, which is located in the departure hall on the second floor and offers better rates.

 Once you get into town, you can exchange money at the numerous exchange shops at the best rates.
 In Tehran, these exchange shops, called Saraafi in Persian, are mainly located in Ferdowsi Street and have LED screens in windows showing the updated exchange rates.

-What currency should I take to Iran?
+What currency should I bring to Iran?

-It is very important that you take currencies that are easy to exchange in Iran.
+It is very important that you carry currencies that are easy to exchange in Iran.
 Although many of the major currencies can be converted to Iranian Rials, you may have a hard time exchanging some foreign currencies.
 Euro and US dollar are the two most accepted and easily changeable currencies in Iran.
 These currencies are even accepted directly at some hotels or upscale stores.
 That said, you will not have much difficulty exchanging AUD, CAD, and AED into IRR in major cities.

 Costs in Iran: Is Iran expensive to travel?

 The cost of travel in Iran very much depends on whether you’re on a high-end tour with all the frills or a budget tour that doesn’t include luxury hotels and meals.

 Costs in Iran are moderate to low in different categories.
 For example, accommodation costs in Iran may be a little high compared to some South Eastern countries, but the cost of food and public transportation is quite low.